 Many modern Bitcoin wallets support hex and WIF.
 Bitcoin Core, the blockchain’s official client wallet, stores keys internally in WIF within its wallet.dat file.

-Sometimes, wallets aim to represent their private keys in a very compact form to make them suitable for things like embedding QR codes.
-This need has led to the mini private key format, which is usually around 30 characters long.
+Sometimes wallets aim to represent their private keys in a very compact form to make them suitable for embedding QR codes.
+The need has led to the mini private key format, which is usually around 30 characters long.
 It employs a built-in checksum to help detect typos.

 Ethereum

-Just like Bitcoin, the hexadecimal format lies at the heart of Ethereum private keys.
+Just as Bitcoin uses the hexadecimal format, Ethereum private keys use it as well.
 The typical Ethereum private key is a 256-bit number represented as a 64-character hexadecimal string.

 Some popular wallets, like MyEtherWallet (MEW) and MyCrypto, use Keystores to add an extra layer of security.
 Keystores, often JSON files, bundle your encrypted private key with other metadata.
 To unlock them, you need the correct password.